DanFessler/react-dockable/README.md

 ## License

 This project is free to use for non-commercial purposes.
-If a commercial license is needed, become a Github Sponsor at the minimum $10 tier.
-Enterprise licenses are also available.
-[LICENSE.md](./LICENSE.md) for more details
+For commercial licenses, become a [Github Sponsor](https://github.com/sponsors/DanFessler).
+See [LICENSE.md](./LICENSE.md) for more details